 More fact sheets will gradually supplement those below.

+Plants are extremely hardy and can tolerate salt spray, strong winds, sand abrasion and occasional inundation.
 On the strandline, hardy herbaceous stabilising plants nearest the sea include Pigface, Beach Spinifex and Fan flower.
 They grow with the foredune’s stunted windswept shrubs and trees.

 Hairy or Beach Spinifex, Spinifex sericeus